1st January 1968

 A NEW SINGLE IN THE OFFING

 With the current trend in unusual pop group names, you would think that “veteran” outfit Pinkerton’s Colours would be riding on the crest of the wave just now.
 But the truth is that the “Mirror Mirror” boys haven’t been in the Hit Parade since “Don’t Stop Loving Me Baby” some 18 months ago.
 It’s all rather mystifying when you consider that they were among the originators of psychedelic titles and claim to be the first to have worn dazzling gear for stage performances.
 By every account they should have automatically slid into the recent cult.
 Why they didn’t is probably through an inexplicable decision not to release any more records.
-But this will soon be rescinded becuase, as rhythm guitarist Tony Newman told me between their gigs at the New Market disco last Monday, a new single is in the offing.
-“The A-side will be “Four O’Clock In New York who “, written by Mitch Murray and Peter Callender who penned “Bonnie And Clyde” and The Tremeloes “Even The Bad Times Are Good” said Tony.
-“We’re hoping it will put us back in the charts”.
+But this will soon be rescinded because, as rhythm guitarist Tony Newman told me between their gigs at the New Market disco last Monday, a new single is in the offing.
+“The A-side will be “Four O’Clock In New York”, written by Mitch Murray and Peter Callender who penned “Bonnie And Clyde” and The Tremeloes “Even The Bad Times Are Good”, said Tony, “We’re hoping it will put us back in the charts”.
 Amazingly though, their Top Pop absence hasn’t harmed their reputation and judging by the reaction of the audience at Bridgwater, the fans still remember and support them.
 Indeed, this Rugby group, consisting of Tony, Sam Pinkerton Kempe (vocals), Steve James (lead), Stuart Colman (bass) and Dave Holland (drums) get as many bookings as they ever did.
 They’re on a Tamla and soul kick at the moment, so it’s not surprising they included numbers like “I’m Wondering” “Show Me” and Donnie Elbert’s “Little Piece of Leather” for their Bridgwater date.
 Let’s wish them all the luck with that new disc – I think they’re going to need it.

 22nd January 1968

 A band that appeared to be a permanent fixture at the Newmarket during it’s early days.
 They may well have been advertised as being “back by popular demand” but one can only guess that during it’s embryonic period the promoters were discovering that there simply weren’t enough groups to go round.
 However another clue as to their popularity is that they were managed by Westside Promotions who were, of course, the promoters of Newmarket’s shows.
-Also mentioned in the Mercury was the release of the debut single, issued by Parlophone Records on the 19th January 1968, by “local folk singer Pete Martin” called “No-One Will Ever Know”.
-Quite a prophetic title as it happens as no-one will ever know exactly what happened to him.
-To give him credit, he was a label mate of The Beatles, albeit for a short while and his single can currently be purchased for the princely sum of about £25.
-He also was due to make an appearance at Taylor’s Record Shop in the High Street which, as we know, was a sure sign of future stardom.

 29th January 1968